Contentify/Contentify/daux/docs/Development/05_Laravel.md

 ## Responses

 Who will process a request?
 A controller.
 Controllers handle requests and return responses.
 For example a user agents requests the URL "/cookies/123".
 A controller named CookieController handles this particular request.
 The controller retrieves the cookie with the ID 123 from the database as an object (model).
 It passes the object to a view and returns this view as a response.
 Now the user can enjoy a delicous cookie recipe.
-Responses have a header and a content.
-The header contains a status code such as the infamouse 404 ("Not Found").
+Responses have a header and a content part.
+The header contains a status code such as the infamous 404 ("Not Found").

 ## Database